 - Harvey, Vesalius and early modern medicine: analysing why changes in knowledge did not bring changes in health

 - Student activity: Understanding changes and continuities in the themes

 - What Examiners are looking for in questions comparing developments across time

-- STUDENT ACTIVITY: Good strategies for revising the chronology
+- Student activity: effective strategies for revising the chronology

 The speakers answer your questions